 Once you've copied this into the file press Ctrl+ O and then select Y to save the file.
 To exit the nano editor hit Ctrl + X.

-lets go into a bit of detail in order to understand what's going on here.
-From a high level we're asking Docker to spin up two services, Nginx-proxy and Letsencrypt, define a few volumes and connect to a custom nginx-proxy external network.
+let's go into a bit of detail to understand what's going on here.
+From a high level, we're asking Docker to spin up two services, Nginx-proxy and Letsencrypt, define a few volumes and connect to a custom Nginx-proxy external network.

-- Version is the version of the docker-compose file formatting that we're using for this file, in this case we're using version 2
+- Version is the version of the docker-compose file formatting that we're using for this file, in this case, we're using compose version 2

-- The Image is the name of the executable package of software that includes everything we need in order to run an NGINX Reverse Proxy all contained within a nice file for us.
+- The Image is the name of the executable package of software that includes everything we need to run an NGINX Reverse Proxy all contained within a nice file for us.

-- We've defined the container_name as nginx-proxy to assist us in identifying what container is running what down the line.
+- We've defined the container_name as Nginx-proxy to assist us in identifying what container is running down the line.

-- Ports 80 and 443 are forwarded onto the host (our VPS) in order to make the Nginx-proxy internet facing.
+- Ports 80 and 443 are forwarded onto the host (our VPS) to make the Nginx-proxy internet-facing.
 No other containers will need their ports forwarded as this container handles all communication

 - /var/run/docker.sock from the host is mounted allowing the proxy to listen in on other containers starting and stopping on the host which allows the container to dynamically update NGINX domain traffic forwarding to new containers that spin up or are deleted on the fly.